benstemon/benstemon.github.io/research/index.md

   {% include figure.html image="images/penstemon-floral-diversity.jpg" caption="The incredible floral diversity in *Penstemon*.
 Photography by Dr. Andi Wolfe." width="400px" class="figure-left" %}

-  <p>*Penstemon* is the largest angiosperm genus endemic to North America and exhibits an incredible array of phenotypic and ecological diversity across its nearly 300 described species.
-Floral diversity is considered a key axis of adaptive variation; repeated evolutionary transitions are common in *Penstemon*, with an estimated 20+ independent transitions from bee pollination to hummingbird pollination.
+  <p><i>Penstemon</i> is the largest angiosperm genus endemic to North America and exhibits an incredible array of phenotypic and ecological diversity across its nearly 300 described species.
+Floral diversity is considered a key axis of adaptive variation; repeated evolutionary transitions are common in <i>Penstemon</i>, with an estimated 20+ independent transitions from bee pollination to hummingbird pollination.
 There are also many examples of adaptation to specific substrates and habitats such as sand dunes, limestone, and talus/shale/scree.</p>

 </div>